 An overview of the principles that have led to current models of leadership and management philosophies in the rapidly changing food and nutrition organizations today.
 Students apply the following theoretical concepts to actual problems: paradigms and societal transformations; systems theory; ethics and social responsibility; functions of management to include (1) planning, decision-making, communication, and marketing, (2) organizing structures, (3) leadership and organizational change, (4) human resource management with unique opportunities for leadership skills.
 Prerequisites: 125, 225, and 343.
 Spring.371 Individual Learning Project (2-8)

 Supervised reading or research at the upper-division level.
 Permission of department chair and completion and/or concurrent registration of 12 credits within the department required.
 Consult department for applicability towards major requirements.

 380 Nutrition Research Seminar 1 (1)

 This course is the first in a two semester seminar sequence intended to introduce students to the process of conducting research.
 In this seminar course, students will: develop a research question; conduct a literature search; learn about types of research designs and their appropriate use; write a research proposal; learn about the institutional review process (IRB) and informed consent.
-Prerequisite: 330.
+Prerequisite: 330 or 331.
 Spring.

 381 Nutrition Research Seminar 2 (1)